jokerofun/UCN_Semester_1/README.md

-All projects are done in groups, as we are still learning to properly work together and communicate.
+All projects involve groupwork, as we are still freshmen and lack the experience to collaborate properly.